realraum/noc/ansible/README.md

 ./apply-role.sh wuerfel base
 ```

-### deploy a single role to a group of hosts using additional options
+### deploy a single role to a group of hosts with check-mode to see what would be done
 ```
 ./apply-role.sh servers base -C -D
 ```